PatrickEMcLean/workingpico/content/2009/defenselonghand.md

 In a way, the problem with writing is, the same problem of hitting a golf ball.
 Both the page and the ball just sit there.
 And when you write you have (theoretically) a lifetime to rewrite it until you get it right.

 But all that time is simply a field day for the critical part of your brain.
 Just the time it needs to jump in and muck everything up.
-This part of the brain needs something to critize.
+This part of the brain needs something to criticize.
 After all, that's it's job.
 But the critical function is not creative.
 You be critical about anything.
 And no matter how absurd you are being, you will find ammo to support you.
 Try running Hamlet through a Microsoft Grammar check.Try running Hamlet and leaving all the scenes in.

 But the point is, there's no possible way to get it right, if you don't first get it down.
 And as much as I know this -- I mean know it in my bones, as carpenter knows his measuring tape -- it still doesn't help.